Carnegie Mellon University

 Department of Biomedical Engineering

-Engineering and Tracking the Extracellular Matrix.
-The extracellular matrix (ECM) is a ‘nest’ built by cells for themselves to survive, function and communicate, and is the foundation of multicellular organisms.
-The native ECM is thus a natural scaffolding material for supporting stem cells and engineered tissues.
+Engineering and Tracking the Extracellular Matrix (ECM).
+The ECM is a ‘nest’ built by cells for themselves to survive, function and communicate, and is the foundation of multicellular organisms.
 We have a long-term interest in deriving functional ECM materials that carry tissue-specific cues and in further functionalization of these materials in a chemoselective manner to endow them with novel functionalities without changing their bulk properties.
-To enable this effort, we have developed a metabolic glycan engineering strategy for biocompatible incorporation of click chemistry-reactive ligands into the native ECM of a wide variety of tissues and organs both in vivo and ex vivo (Ren X et al., 2018; Ling Z et al., 2021), offering a platform technology for native ECM biomaterial functionalization.
-In parallel, we are developing proteomic pipelines for ultrasensitive tracking of ECM synthesis with the goal of capturing the dynamics of the extracellular microenvironment along organogenesis and pathogenesis (fibrosis, hypertension and cancer).
+To enable this effort, we have developed metabolic glycan engineering strategies for the native ECM (Ren X et al., 2018; Ling Z et al., 2021), extracellular vesicles (EVs) (Xing Y et al., 2022), and glycocalyx (Wijesekara P et al., 2021).
+In parallel, we have developed a complete proteomic pipeline for ultrasensitive tracking of ECM glycoprotein synthesis with the goal of capturing the dynamic changes of the extracellular microenvironment along organogenesis and pathogenesis (Ling Z et al., 2023).
+Ongoing research focuses on (1) spatially guided lung and vascular tissue morphogenesis using ECM-anchored guiding cues (such as EVs); and (2) revealing ECM and EV dynamics along lung development, aging, and tumorigenesis.